kmchugh/dromos/README.md

 "in architecture, an entrance passage."

 ## What is dromos?
+dromos is a JavaScript library used to interact with front and middle tiers in a multi tiered application.  dromos supports modular js development which can help to achieve faster and focused development.

-dromos is javascript library that is AMD compliant which allows simple access to the Lintel back end. dromos makes use of Backbone, underscore, and jQuery.
+dromos is javascript library that is AMD compliant and the entire library makes use of Backbone, underscore, and jQuery.

 ## Usage
 To use the dromos library, simply include it in you page as you would any other javascript: